lodash vs lodash-es

 • lodash:

-Lodash is compatible with a wide range of JavaScript environments, including older browsers and Node.js.
-This makes it a reliable choice for projects that need to support a variety of platforms and environments.
+lodash is compatible with all JavaScript environments, including older browsers and Node.js.
+This makes it a reliable choice for projects that need to support a wide range of platforms and environments.

 • lodash-es:

-Lodash-es is tailored for modern JavaScript environments that support ES6.
-While it may not be suitable for older browsers without transpilation, it is ideal for projects that leverage modern JavaScript features.
+lodash-es is designed for modern JavaScript environments that support ES6.
+While it may not be suitable for projects that need to support older browsers without transpilation, it is ideal for applications that leverage modern JavaScript features.

 Functionality